Music may keep hospitalized Parkinson's patients Clear-Headed

 Summary

-This study tested whether music therapy can prevent hospital-acquired delirium (sudden confusion) in patients with Parkinson's disease or Lewy body dementia.
-Thirty hospitalized adults were assigned to music therapy sessions, self-directed music listening, or standard care.
+This study tested whether music therapy can prevent hospital-related confusion (delirium) in people with Parkinson's disease or Lewy body dementia.
+30 hospitalized adults took part, receiving either music therapy sessions, self-directed music listening, or standard care.
 Researchers checked for delirium daily and tracked medication use.
-The goal was to see if music could reduce confusion and the need for restraints or sedating drugs.

 Disclaimer Read more